h0use/iBrew/readme first.txt

 New features will probably be:

-- Packages are now included as backup in the distro folder
+* Packages are now included as backup in the distro folder
-- Wifi Strength
+- Wifi Strength (!!!)
-- (Custom) Firmware uploading
+- (Custom) Firmware uploading (!!!)
 - Smartthings code
-- Triggers can post and get, so added support for homeassistent
+* Triggers can post and get, so added support for homeassistent
+  - Add to readme
-- Docker container
+* Docker container
-- Fixes from Idserda, Mongey
+* Fixes from Idserda, Mongey
+  - Not implemented Jeroen Idserda event fix (look into that)